similarweb/statusbay/docs/integrations/report/slack.md

 This integration makes the following assumptions:

 * You have an active account in Slack
-* You have a dedicated User and Token for StatusBay to use Slack's API.
+* You have a dedicated Bot and Token for StatusBay to use Slack's API.

 StatusBay introduces the ability to send Slack notifications for a specific Deployment,Daemonset & Statefulset operations (Create/Update/Delete) on Kubernetes.